 Advocating for Systemic Change

-We align our mission with national priorities to create a thriving environment for the creative sector.
+We align our work with national and regional priorities, contributing insight, standards, and policy recommendations that help create a stable, supportive environment for the cultural and creative sector.

 Community / Participants / Members